-Brett Neely is an editor with NPR’s Washington Desk, where he edits coverage of Congress, elections, campaign finance, government ethics and voting.
+Brett Neely is an editor with NPR’s Washington Desk, where he edits coverage of elections, campaign finance, government ethics, and voting rights.
+He also works closely with member station reporters to coordinate political coverage.

 Neely came to NPR in 2015 and worked closely with a team of member station reporters throughout the 2016 election cycle as part of NPR’s ongoing initiative to deepen its editorial ties with stations.
 After the 2016 election, he worked with member station colleagues to deepen coverage of state government and politics for local and national audiences.